Development workspace

 ├── products.model.aml // contains model products_europe

-└── business_metrics.dataset.aml // contains model business_metrics_europe
+└── business_metrics.dataset.aml // contains dataset business_metrics_europe

 - Code mode